 - Site assessment to be undertaken ahead of demolition to assess for the presence of rodents or other pests.
-If present a method to control the dispersion of rodents to be provided prior to commencement of the development. - Drainage exposed during the construction process to be sealed to prevent spread of rodent activity.
+If present, a method to control the dispersion of rodents shoud be provided prior to commencement of the development. - Drainage exposed during the construction process should be sealed to prevent the spread of rodent activity.